Why being busy is killing your career progress

 Her career had plateaued, she had been overlooked for a promotion and she had lost the sense of achievement that comes with making a significant contribution.

 Julie had fallen into the trap of churning through her to do list rather than planning and prioritising work that mattered.
-Key projects that would significantly impact the business growth remained unfinished and her commitment to perfection was leading her fast towards burnout.
+Key projects that would significantly impact the business growth remained unfinished and her commitment to perfection was leading her towards burnout – fast.

 Doing good work is not enough to get promoted.